AndreBaltazar8/ablac/docs/regions.md

 capability boundary.
 A `noescape` contract on an Abla function or method is checked against its inferred effects.
 These summaries become typed-module interface data when separate compilation lands. `FnNoEscape(A) -> R` carries the same non-retention guarantee through a function value.
-Only a checked `noescape` declaration can satisfy that slot; ordinary callbacks remain conservatively retaining.
+Ordinary named Abla functions and non-capturing lambdas satisfy that slot when their bodies and transitive calls prove them non-retaining; opaque callbacks remain conservatively retaining.

 ## Control flow and staging